hejj16/Hachathon-2020/README.md

 ## Detailed description of each step

-### 1. Train a model to predict re-admission of the patient.
+### 1. Train a model to predict re-admission of the patient

+Train a model on synthetic data to predict re-admission of the patients, then valid on validation set of synthetic data and on real data.
+Compare the difference in performance, to find if there is any difference between real data and syn data.

 #### 1.1 PCA